 On the other hand, they are desperate for a free market in marijuana.

-They really want, and they would love for the government to get involved in marijuana, in fact, and license it and produce it and tax it.
+They really want and they would love for the government to get involved in marijuana, in fact, and license it and produce it and tax it.

 Until the taxes got too high, then they would join us in that.

-Now, the the idea of the Supreme Court was to make sure the rights established by the Constitution were preserved.
+Now, the idea of the Supreme Court was to make sure the rights established by the Constitution were preserved.

-But now the left even tries to use The Supreme Court to do the exact opposite of that, and that is to enforce their view on the restrictions of individual freedom that they support.
+But now the left even tries to use the Supreme Court to do the exact opposite of that, and that is to enforce their view on the restrictions of individual freedom that they support.

 They're threatened by it.